 Subjects covered might include Introduction to Media systems and Media ecologies; Linux command line; Formal Language vs Informal Language; the dissection of a unix file; Eco-media;programming Perl; variables lists, hashes, modules; editing with Vim; introduction to networking; introduction to electronics; introduction to physical computing (Arduino); Free-media; Radio waves including video sniffin; Telegraphy, submarine cables; garden hose telephones; introduction to Relational Machines- Database; introduction to Natural Language processing.

-This course culminates in a group project and presentation.
-During previous years the course has culminated in the creation of a network of Coin Laundries, in a performance, reconfiguring a Laurie Grove Bath House as a media-scape.
+This module culminates in a group project and presentation.
+During previous years the module has culminated in the creation of a network of Coin Laundries, in a performance, reconfiguring a Laurie Grove Bath House as a media-scape.
 Working with world renowned artist Shu Lee Chang on Moving Forrest in 2011, students have created performances on the Thames as an analogue computer.
 In 2013, students have produced Evil Media for YoHa at Transmediale.